juniorsundarCasual/TGT/vault/volume-2.chapter-149.md

 "Great master must be here in search of Marie," the elderly woman commented.
 By now, everyone in the village knew that Krish had taken on Marie as his Disciple.
 Although there was some envy floating around, they all recognised that they could do nothing about their poor luck.
 Besides, no one was unaware of Marie's character.
 Everyone knew that the orphan girl had sacrificed her childhood for the benefit of her orphanage and her family.
 No other child in the village worked as hard as her.
 They all agreed that the opportunity she received was a fitting reward.

 The elderly woman moved forward and gestured for Krish to enter the compound.
 But Krish shook his head and said, "I'm just here to observe Miss Lane.
-After all, I feel responsible for her safety given..."
+After all, I feel responsible for her safety, given..."

 Krish didn't complete his sentence, nor did he have to because the crowd already knew of the deal between Chiani and him.